Greetings, and welcome to the Shorecrest Upper School.

 As stated in our school’s philosophy

 , we work hard to achieve choice, support, and balance for our students.
 We know the modern high school student is busier and more sophisticated than ever before, as evidenced by how often parents/guardians tell me, “We never got to do that while I was in high school!”
-At Shorecrest, students can choose from 22 Advanced Placement offerings
+At Shorecrest, students can choose from over 20 Advanced Placement offerings

 (more than any other school in the area), as well as electives like Women’s Studies, Robotics, Digital Film and many others.
 An Independent Study option allows students, with the help of a faculty mentor, to craft their own course of advanced study.
 Independent studies in the past year ranged from the creation of a car detection device that provides warning for cyclists, to a deep dive into the digital currency possibilities in Argentina.

 Students may also choose our Global Scholars Initiative

 (GSI) track, where they focus on global affairs; or delve into The Center for Medical Sciences

 for applied anatomical and medical knowledge.
 Each March, students and faculty use Service Week to help make a difference in communities of need.
 There are over 20 programs where students can put empathy into action, from as far afield as Peru to the local Pinellas County chapter of Habitat for Humanity.